ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 ## NOTICE

 - **AWS CLI Installation**: Ensure the AWS CLI is installed and configured with your AWS credentials.
 - **Demonstration Purposes**: This code is intended for **demonstration purposes ONLY**.
-It will incur AWS charges based on the usage of Amazon Transcribe, Amazon Bedrock, and Amazon S3 services.
+It will incur AWS charges based on the usage of Amazon Bedrock, Amazon Textract, Amazon Transcribe, Amazon S3, and other AWS services this project may use in the future.
 ** Please review AWS pricing details for each service used**
 - **Use at Your Own Risk**: The author assumes no liability for any charges or consequences arising from the use of this tool.